Terminus

 Terror Dog, Ghostbusters

-Often bored, Sarah Sutton kept herself entertained on set by designing Iron Maiden covers
+Often bored after being forgotten by scriptwriters, Sarah Sutton entertained herself by designing Iron Maiden covers

 Pete goes, ahem, full throttle at the role